MAY 23-26, 2022 AT THE HYATT REGENCY, SAN FRANCISCO, CA, & ONLINE

 Submitted papers may include up to 13 pages of text and up to 5 pages for references and appendices, totaling no more than 18 pages.
 The same applies to camera-ready papers, although, at the PC chairs’ discretion, additional pages may be allowed for references and appendices.
 Reviewers are not required to read appendices.

 Papers must be formatted for US letter (not A4) size paper.
 The text must be formatted in a two-column layout, with columns no more than 9.5 in. tall and 3.5 in. wide.
 The text must be in Times font, 10-point or larger, with 11-point or larger line spacing.
 Authors are encouraged to use the IEEE conference proceedings templates.
 LaTeX submissions should use IEEEtran.cls version 1.8b.
 All submissions will be automatically checked for conformance to these requirements.
 Failure to adhere to the page limit and formatting requirements are grounds for rejection without review.

 Submissions must be in Portable Document Format (.pdf).
 Authors should pay special attention to unusual fonts, images, and figures that might create problems for reviewers.
-Papers must be submitted at TBD.

 Authors are responsible for obtaining appropriate publication clearances.
 One of the authors of the accepted paper is expected to present the paper at the conference.

 |Thorsten Holz||Ruhr-Universität Bochum|